pavarty/pavarty/README.md

   - Tech for liberation, not control
   - Privacy is a human right
   - Everyone deserves access to skills that pay
+  - Everyone has a right to exist
+  - Everyone has a right to live
+  - Everyone has rights
+  - Everyone is free

 <br>